 Portfolio correlation is an interesting concept that many portfolio managers like to discuss at length.
 Essentially, a correlation analysis compares every stock against each other to assess how correlated they are.

-If you follow a strictly diversified portfolio concept, you may want loosely correlated stocks.
-A loose correlation means that two stocks move independently of each other.
-Tight correlation means they move mostly in a synchronized pattern.
+If you follow a strictly diversified portfolio concept, you may want to invest in loosely correlated stocks.
+A loose correlation means that two stocks move independently of each other, while a tight correlation means they move mostly in a synchronized pattern.

 I ran a correlation report for one of my portfolios using Stock Rover.
 In the screenshot below, the red cells represent a higher correlation.
 A correlation of 1.0 means two assets move in perfect synchrony.